shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 commercialize your feedback in any way and for any purpose.
-You also give to third parties, without charge, any patent rights needed for their products, technologies and services to use or interface with any specific parts of a Microsoft software or service that includes the feedback.
-You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to third parties because we include your feedback in them.
+You also give to third parties, without charge, any patent rights needed for their products, technologies and services to use or interface with any specific parts of Microsoft software or services that include the feedback.
+You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to a third parties because we include your feedback in them.
 These rights survive this agreement.